CRBroughton/ts-test-utils/README.md

 - isNotArray - Checks if a type is not an array
 - Length - Check a given types length; Combine this with the 'Equals' type checker
 - Position - Returns a type in the given position of an array; Combine this with the 'Equals' type checker
+- IsNullable - Check if a type is nullable
+- IsNonNullable - Check if a type is not nullable

 ## Installation